 Brian Bloom is a co-founder of Bloom Burton & Co. and serves as the firm’s Chairman and Chief Executive Officer.

-Brian serves on the Board of Triumvira Immunologics, and serves on the Board of Directors of Appili Therapeutics, Satellos Bioscience and Qing Bile Therapeutics.
+Brian serves on the Board of Directors of Appili Therapeutics, Triumvira Immunologics, Satellos Bioscience and Qing Bile Therapeutics.
 Brian is also on the Faculty of Science Dean’s Advisory Board at McMaster University.
 Brian was formerly the Chairman of the Board of Grey Wolf Animal Health, a member of the Life Sciences Advisory Board at the National Research Council of Canada and on the Boards of BIOTECanada and the Baycrest Foundation.